mehmhacimic/Virtual-Machine-Setup/README.md

-# VirtualMachineSetup
-Introduction:
+<h1>Virtual Machine Setup in Microsoft Azure(Azure)</h1>
 Hello and welcome to this tutorial on setting up Virtual Machines in Azure!
-In this part, we will focus on creating the necessary resources, including a Resource Group, a Windows 10 Virtual Machine, and a Linux (Ubuntu) Virtual Machine.
+In this part, we will focus on creating the necessary resources, including a Resource Group, a Windows 10 Virtual Machine, and a Linux (Ubuntu) Virtual Machine in Microsoft Azure.

-<h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+.<br />

 <h2>Video Demonstration</h2>